-The Office of Veteran Affairs at Temple University has convened a University Veterans Task Force Committee to plan and implement programs that will provide educational and social events to help Temple veterans students succeed at the university.
+The Office of Veteran Affairs at Temple University has convened a Veterans Task Force Committee to plan and implement programs that will provide educational and social events to help Temple veteran students succeed at the university.

 Temple earns 'Best Colleges for Veterans' status

 Posted in Campus News - November 20, 2013 - Hillel Hoffman

 Temple University has been named one of U.S. News & World Report’s “Best Colleges for Veterans.”
 The magazine’s inaugural list comprises "top-ranked schools [that] offer benefits to veterans and active service members that can help them pursue a college education.”

 Temple was one of only 52 national universities to make that list.
 To qualify, institutions had to be ranked among U.S. News’ “Best Colleges”; members of the Servicemembers Opportunity Colleges Consortium; certified for the G.I.
 Bill; and participants in the Yellow Ribbon Program, a federal program that helps fund college tuition and fees for post-9/11 veterans.
 Each university on the “Best Colleges for Veterans” list was ranked acoording to its U. S. News “Best Colleges” ranking (2014 edition), with Temple tied for No. 24.

 “I think it’s phenomenal,” said sophomore Silas Adams, an active-duty Marine from 2004 to 2012 who serves as president of the Temple Veterans Association (TVA).
 “It lets us know we’re doing something right.
 A lot of veterans will gravitate to Temple because of this ranking and all the things we’ve worked for to assist veterans in recent years.”